 However, you must introduce and bring new pets slowly and gradually.
 They will need some time to get familiar and along with the new members.

-Maine Coon is another large cat breed that looks quite similar to the Norwegian Forest Cat.
-This is why many people are often confused between these two breeds.
-Below, we have explained and listed some significant differences between the two breeds.
+Maine Coon and Siberian are other large cat breeds that look quite similar to the Norwegian Forest Cat.
+This is why many people are often confused between these breeds.
+Below, we have explained and listed some significant differences between these three breeds.

 |Maine Coon||Norwegian Forest Cat||Siberian Cat|

 |A Large Breed||A Large Breed||A Large Breed|

 |19 to 40 inches||12 to 18 inches||15 to 18 inches|